robhagemans/monobit/README.md

 Display usage summary and command-line options

+`python3 convert.py --from=raw -h`

+Display usage summary and additional format-specific command-line options for conversion from raw binary.
+Format-specific options for loading and saving are *only* available when specifying the `--from` or `--to` arguments, respectively.

 `python3 convert.py fixedsys.fon`

 Recognise the source file format from "magic bytes" or suffix (here, a Windows font) and write fonts